Diagnostic Accuracy of Ultrasound Bi-RADS Classification Among Females Having Breast Lumps, by Taking Histopathology as Gold Standard

 Objective: To determine the diagnostic accuracy of ultrasound BI-RADS classification in patients presented with breast lump by cytology as histopathology as “a benchmark”.

-Material and methods: This cross-sectional study was conducted at department of Radiology at Islamabad Diagnostic Center, F-8, Markaz, Islamabad. from 1st Feb., 2018 to 30th July, 2018.
+Methodology: This cross-sectional study was conducted at the Department of Radiology at Islamabad Diagnostic Center, F-8, Markaz, Islamabad from February 2018 to July 2018.
 All the patients who presented with breast lumps were included and underwent mammograms (Digital Mammogram DRE by GE USA).
-Mammogram reports were categorized 0-VI according to Breast Imaging-Reporting and Data System (BI-RADS) scores 0-VI .
+Mammogram reports were categorized 0-VI according to Breast Imaging-Reporting and Data System (BI-RADS) scores 0-VI.
 Patients having BI-RADS score 0-III were considered as negative and BI-RADS score IV-V were considered as positive Patients further underwent fine needle aspiration of breast lump for cytology.
 Data was collected via self-made performa and analyzed by using SPSS version 20.

-RESULTS: Total 72 females presented with breast lump were studied; their mean age was 40.27+4.48 years.
-22 patients had breast cancer according to BI-RADS classification, and out of these 16 patients were conformed on histopathology.
-Sensitivity and specificity of BI-RADS classifications were 75% and 82% respectively, while diagnostic accuracy was 80% by taking histopathology as gold standard.
+Results: Total 72 females presented with breast lump were studied; their mean age was 40.27+4.48 years.
+22 patients had breast cancer according to BI-RADS classification, and out of these 16 patients were confirmed on histopathology.
+The sensitivity and specificity of BI-RADS classifications were 75% and 82% respectively, while diagnostic accuracy was 80% by taking histopathology as gold standard.
 There was a significant positive correlation between BI-RADS classification and lump size on ultrasound r-value 0.279 and p-value 0.001.

-Conclusion: Ultrasound BI-RADS classification is the effective reliable modality with sensitivity was 75% and specificity 82% in the diagnosis of breast lump in order to decrease the burden of unnecessary biopsies.
+Conclusion: Ultrasound BI-RADS classification is the effective reliable modality with a sensitivity was 75% and specificity 82% in the diagnosis of a breast lump to decrease the burden of unnecessary biopsies.

 Copyright (c) 2020 Journal of the Society of Obstetrics and Gynaecologists of Pakistan